-Most people sit on the toilet to empty their pouch.
-You will need to have a clear view of the water in your toilet and ensure you have enough space to empty your pouch (to avoid soiling your clothes).
-There are several positions depending on your size, the layout of the bathroom, and your comfort level.
+You will need to have a clear view of the water in your toilet and ensure you have enough space to empty your pouch and avoid soiling your clothes.
+There are several positions, depending on your size, the layout of the bathroom, and your comfort level.